ay1man4/PermissionManager/README.md

 [![GitHub forks](https://img.shields.io/github/forks/RurioLuca/MarshmallowPermissionManager.svg)](https://github.com/RurioLuca/MarshmallowPermissionManager/network)
 [![GitHub issues](https://img.shields.io/github/issues/RurioLuca/MarshmallowPermissionManager.svg)](https://github.com/RurioLuca/MarshmallowPermissionManager/issues)

-#### Helper to ask runtime permission on android marshmallow and nougat
+#### Helper to ask runtime permission on android marshmallow and more

 The library takes care themselves to check whether a permit has already been agreed by the user or not.